AmanDeep9925/HospitalAPI/README.md

 # Hospital API

-Developing an API using Node.js and MongoDB for the doctors of a Delhi Hospitals which have been allocated by the Govt for testing and quarantine + well being of COVID-19 patients
+Developing an API using Node.js and MongoDB for the doctors of a Delhi Hospitals which have been allocated by the Govt for testing and caring for the Covid+ patients

 ### SetUp on your machine